TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-billing-questions-about-data-usage.md

 ## **Recommended Documents**

 To better understand how data use affects you, see [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) for more information on how the Azure Sentinel pricing model works.
-YOu can also use the [Calculator](https://azure.microsoft.com/pricing/calculator/) provided to better estimate your future costs.
+You can also use the [Calculator](https://azure.microsoft.com/pricing/calculator/) provided to better estimate your future costs.